 The American Red Cross has a constant and ongoing need for blood and platelet donations.
 With the ongoing pandemic, the Red Cross needs the help of blood and platelet donors to meet the needs of patient care.

 Donating blood products is essential to community health and the need for blood products is constant.
 The Red Cross follows the highest standards of safety and infection control, and volunteer donors are the only source of blood for those in need.
-As hospitals resume surgical procedures and patient treatments that were temporarily paused due to the COVID-19 pandemic, donors are urged to give now to ensure blood products are readily available for patients.
+Donors are urged to give now to ensure blood products are readily available for patients.

 Blood Supply Statistics